spacetelescope/imexam/docs/imexam/example4.rst

 Now I'm going to use the Cube dialog to change the slice I'm looking at to (4,14) -> as displayed in the dialog.
-DS9 displayed 1-indexed numbers, and the fits utitlity behind imexam uses 0-indexed numbers, so expect the return to be off by a value of 1.
+DS9 displayed 1-indexed numbers, and the fits utility behind imexam uses 0-indexed numbers, so expect the return to be off by a value of 1.

 Let's ask for the information again::